renzmann/renzmann.github.io/content/emacsd.md

 ### Unicode {#unicode}

 Sometimes (especially on Windows), Emacs gets confused about what encoding to use.
-These setting try to prevent that confusion.
+These settings try to prevent that confusion.

 ```emacs-lisp
 (prefer-coding-system       'utf-8)